YKB149/Fivem/README.md

 (documentation/purposal for advance and powerful discord bot, contant @ykblmao on discord for purchase)

 # FiveM Discord Bot

-A advance & powerful Discord bot for managing FiveM servers with QBCore and txAdmin integration.
+A powerful Discord bot for managing FiveM servers with QBCore and txAdmin integration.
 This bot provides comprehensive server management capabilities through Discord slash commands, with a focus on security, stability, and ease of use.

 ## Key Features